 Adult Material begins with a middle-aged woman, Hayley Burrows (Hayley Squires) popularly known as Jolene Dollar in the adult film industry.
 Jolene is recording a sensuous selfie video inside a car which she uploads on her social media account for her fans.
 Jolene records this video while her car crosses the car wash machinery.
 It shows her obsession to keep her fans updated and lustful.

 Jolene arrives on the set of an adult film where she is graced as a Star.
-She is incredibly charming and likeable, which quickly establishes that she has been working in the industry for a long time.
+She is incredibly charming and likable, which quickly establishes that she has been working in the industry for a long time.
 Everything is usual and normal on set, except for Jolene, who meets a new girl, Amy (Siena Kelly) on set.
 Amy stirs something inside Jolene, as she recounts her own debutante days.
-Jolene looks at herself in the mirror and notices that she is fading out with age and will no longer be able to keep up the physical requirements of the industry.
-Jolene guardians Amy who is going to have her first sex scene filmed today.
+Jolene looks at herself in the mirror and notices that she is fading out with age and will no longer be able to keep up with the physical requirements of the industry.
+Jolene guardians Amy who is going to have her first a-rated scene filmed today.
 Jolene advises her to take it slow and say no, whenever she feels like.

 However, things get out of hand, when the producers and director demand an obscene scene with Amy and an adult male actor.
 Jolene warns Amy not to do the scene if she isn’t willing to and even asks the director not to force.
 Jolene leaves the set in a hurry, while Amy is still in a dilemma.

 The story then explores Jolene’s normal life where she is a mother of three children and a husband who isn’t prude or judgmental of Jolene’s profession.
 At night, Jolene feels uneasy thinking about Amy. she speaks to her husband, “this new girl, I shouldn’t have left her.
 She made me so fu**king old.”
 The next day her nightmares come true when she finds several missed calls from Amy.